Boomslang Care Sheet

 Provide a daytime temperature of 75 to 85 degrees Fahrenheit, dropping to 65 to 68 degrees at night.
 It is important that humidity is kept low, as these are not wet-loving snakes.
 If kept in adversely wet conditions, respiratory problems can arise.
 This can usually be alleviated by fitting ventilation grills in the sidewalls of the cage.
 A metal grill roof will also be beneficial, as all electrical equipment can be suspended above this.
 By doing this you reduce the need to open the cage to replace electrical elements as and when they fail.

-The enclosure should be furnished with numerous branches and robust foliage.
-Most of the snakes time will be spent within the branches, so the vivarium flooring can be any material that suits your preference - newspaper, bark chips, soil/peat etc. I used the latter because my vivarium was heavily planted with climbing ivy, a cheese plant and a rubber plant.
+When it comes to snake habitat products, the enclosure should be furnished with numerous branches and robust foliage.
+Most of the snakes time will be spent within the branches, so the vivarium flooring can be any material that suits your preference - newspaper, bark chips, soil/peat etc. and other snake supplies.
+I used the latter because my vivarium was heavily planted with climbing ivy, a cheese plant and a rubber plant.

 Photo credit: Paul Donovan